Odyssey 2050: The Odyssey 2050 Comic Book

 The promotional Odyssey 2050 comic book was released in March 2012 in London and was sponsored by Artists' Project Earth, a UK registered charity.
-One of the objectives of Odyssey 2050 is to reach out to young people from across the world, and especially marginalised and vulnerable groups who often don't have access to electricity, computers and DVD players.
+One of the objectives of Odyssey 2050 is to reach out to young people from across the world, and especially marginalized and vulnerable groups who often don't have access to electricity, computers and DVD players.
 The comic book enables young people in areas of limited technology and financial resources to be introduced to the project and have fun while they learn about climate change and the need to take action on it.
 The comic has been distributed across schools in remote and neglected parts of Latin America's poorest country, Nicaragua.
 The Odyssey 2050 association works in partnership with the Caribbean Coast Catholic Church coordinators that run schools for 17,000 young Nicaraguans and ensure that the comics are used well by the schools and complement existing environmental education programmes.

 Following in the success of the Odyssey 2050 Comic Book, a short photo and information book highlighting Odyssey's global work was produced.